cloudxabide/Ubuntu_Network_Autoinstall/README.md

 ## DHCP foo
-Add the following to /etc/dhcpd/dhcpd.conf (Notice the "filename" param matches the EFI Shim section
+Add the following to /etc/dhcpd/dhcpd.conf (Notice the "filename" param matches the EFI Shim section Again, since all of my systems are RHEL based, I had to deviate a bit to accommodate the Ubuntu box.
+As such, I specify a shim file *just* for this DHCP client (which, actually is not a bad approach).

 ```
 # MORPHEUS (intel NUC - i7 (dark color, older - blue front display))
 host morpheus {